Distributed Attitude Estimation for Multi-agent Systems on $SO(3)$: Application to distributed pose estimation

-As an application, we will use the proposed hybrid distributed attitude observer \eqref{observer_dynamics}, \eqref{H_observer_dynamics_1}-\eqref{H_observer_dynamics_2} to globally estimate the formation of $N$-agent system moving in $3$-dimensional space, based on individual body-frame linear velocity measurements and local relative time-varying bearing measurements.
-The idea is to map the local relative (time-varying) bearing measurements, via the estimated attitudes obtained from \eqref{observer_dynamics}, \eqref{H_observer_dynamics_1}-\eqref{H_observer_dynamics_2}, into the inertial frame so they can be used for the formation estimation scheme.\\ Consider a network of $N$ agents.
-Let the following kinematic equation, together with (\ref{R_dynamics}), describe agents' motion:
+As an application, we will use the proposed hybrid distributed attitude observer \eqref{R_obs_f}-\eqref{R_obs_j} to globally estimate the poses of $N$ agents, evolving in a $3$-dimensional space, up to a common constant translation and orientation, based on individual body-frame linear velocity measurements and local relative time-varying bearing measurements.
+The idea is to map the local relative (time-varying) bearing measurements, via the estimated attitudes obtained from \eqref{R_obs_f}-\eqref{R_obs_j}, into the inertial frame so they can be used for the hybrid distributed position estimation scheme.